awslabs/visual-asset-management-system/DeveloperGuide.md

 ### Deploy VAMS Updates

-To deploy customziations or updates to VAMS, you can update the stack by running `cdk deploy --all`.
+To deploy customzations or updates to VAMS, you can update the stack by running `cdk deploy --all`.
 A changeset is created and deployed to your stack.

 Please note, depending on what changes are in flight, VAMS may not be available to users in part or in whole during the deployment.
 Please read the change log carefully and test changes before exposing your users to new versions.